Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 - Swim at Fossil Springs

-- Best places to eat in Strawberry, Arizona
+- Best Places to Eat in Strawberry, Arizona

 The Strawberry Inn was once a 1970s office building that has been lovingly restored into a modern boutique hotel that is as cute as a button!